 How to hold the hook?
-This is a matter of personal preference.
-Some people like to hold it as you would hold a pencil, others hold it like a knife.
+Your crochet hook is held in your dominant hand.
+How, however, is a matter of personal preference.
+Some people like to hold it as you would hold a pencil, while others hold it like a knife.
 See which feels comfortable for you.
-I prefer pencil grip.
+I prefer a pencil grip.

 Step 2 - How To Crochet a Slip Knot

 All crochet projects start with you making a slip knot in order to get the yarn on the hook.
 This will be the first ‘link’ of your chain.
 The alternative to making a slip knot is to create a crochet magic ring.

 - Make a loose loop of yarn,